DAP’s innovative program for male veterans who have used violence in an intimate relationship.

 For more than 35 years, DAP has helped members of our community to end their abusive behaviors and replace them with actions that build healthy relationships.
 CHANGE STEP is grounded in the proven curriculum of DAP’s traditional Men’s Program, but uses the language and tenor of military culture to serve veterans.
 The program addresses the specific issues that are faced by the veteran community–military culture, deployments, and PTSD– and is built on a thorough understanding of the effects of trauma and violence on a person’s health and well-being.

-DAP has 33 years of documented success in giving men the tools they need to eliminate violent behaviors and replace them with behaviors that build healthy relationships.
-90% of the men who completed DAP’s program had no arrests or police reports for domestic violence during the year following completion – 90%!
+DAP has 35 years of proven success in giving men the tools they need to eliminate violent behaviors and replace them with behaviors that build healthy relationships.
+90% of the men who have completed DAP’s program have had no arrests or police reports for domestic violence in the year following completion – 90%!

-- 44% of the of the troops who went to the VA for help were diagnosed with one or more mental health injuries - M.D.
+- 44% of the of the veterans who accessed services at the VA were diagnosed with one or more mental health injuries - M.D.
 Sherman, F. Sautter, M.H.
 Hope, J.A.
 Lyons and X. Han, “Domestic Violence in Veterans with Post Traumatic Stress Disorder Who Seek Couples Therapy.”
 Journal of Marital and Family Therapy (2006)

 In 2014 DAP launched the CHANGE STEP Certification Program for mental health professionals to be able to offer CHANGE STEP at their own agency.
 Click here for more information.

 For more information about the program, contact Cortney Amundson, CHANGE STEP Supervisor.
 You can reach her at 612.874.7063 x.
 218 or email@example.com.